utkarshsingh99/utkarshsingh99.github.io/_posts/2018-05-22-#100DaysOfCode-Day-7.md

 I have literally shunned Bootstrap.
 I think I can rebuild this using bootstrap's rows and columns although it was giving me problems before.

+### 13:00

+Okay, project rebuilt in Bootstrap, and submitted.
+Now moving on to Tic Tac Toe Game.